music-encoding/metadata-ig/README.md

 The repository of the Metadata Interest Group

 ## What is it for?
-This is a workspace for the metadata-ig snippets, examples and text blocs can be stored for further development.
-This is also a place for managing discussions and issues the IG takes care about.
+This is a workspace for the metadata IG to store (code) snippets, examples and blocks of text for further development.
+This is also a place for managing discussions and issues that the IG cares about.

 ## Who manages this?
 The IG understands itsself as selfmanaged.
 The administrative co-chairs have admin access to this repo, but everybody who is an active member of the ig can ask for basic managing rights.